 Plant based carrot cake energy bites, vegan and gluten-free.
 It’s a quick and easy no-bake snack that’s healthy but still tastes like dessert, ready in 10 minutes!
-Recipe video at the end of post!
+Recipe video included!

 Have you ever tried full-body cryotherapy?